 What is methylisothiazolinone?

-Methylisothiazolinone (MI) is an preservative.
-MI was initially used occupationally, in paints, adhesive/glues and cleaners etc, as a mixture with methylchloroisothiazolinone (MCI).
+Methylisothiazolinone (MI) is a preservative.
+MI was initially used occupationally, in paints, adhesives/glues and cleaners etc, as a mixture with methylchloroisothiazolinone (MCI).
 Since 2005, it has been widely used in cosmetics and household products, such as moist wipes, shampoos, cleaners and liquid laundry products.

 When used in the industrial setting, MI was thought not to be a significant occupational allergen.
-Subsequently, following extensive domestic use, MI was found to be to be a strong allergen.
-It is responsible for an “epidemic” of contact allergic dermatitis (2016).
+Subsequently, following extensive domestic use, MI was found to be a strong allergen.
+It is responsible for an 'epidemic' of contact allergic dermatitis (2016).
 MI was named Contact Allergen of the Year 2013 by the American Contact Dermatitis Society.

 Where is methylisothiazolinone found?